 Some say Anegada British Virgin Islands is boring but read on to find out why this simply isn’t the case:

-The following day we move around to the anchorage in front of the Anegada Reef Hotel.
+The following day we moved around to the anchorage in front of the Anegada Reef Hotel.
 In addition, there are traps filled with enormous lobsters at the dinghy dock in the shallow water.
-Anegada is the “Lobster Mecca” of the Virgin Islands, most of the lobster are caught out here on the reefs by local Anagadan’s, and have been for donkey’s years.
-They supply Tortola retailers and the other island restaurants.
-Prices are not cheap, on the other hand, we have tried on many occasions in other areas to catch our own and have worked extremely hard doing so, lobsters are wily creatures and hide very well.
-The anchorage is rimmed by a haphazard collection of buildings, most of them restaurants selling the famous lobster or wonderfully fresh line fish and huge jumbo shrimp.
+Anegada is the “Lobster Mecca” of the Virgin Islands.
+Most of the lobster are caught out here on the reefs by local Anagadans and have been for donkeys for years.
+They supply Tortola retailers and other island restaurants.
+Prices are not cheap, on the other hand, we have tried on many occasions in other areas to catch our own and have worked extremely hard doing so.
+Lobsters are wily creatures and hide very well.
+A haphazard collection of buildings rims the anchorage.
+Most of them are restaurants selling the famous lobster or wonderfully fresh line fish and huge jumbo shrimp.

-In years gone by many ships passed this way on passage to the western Caribbean and came to grief on the eighteen-mile Horseshoe Reef which guards the island.
-Cow’s Wreck got its name from the cow skulls and bones that washed ashore from ships that wrecked carrying tons of bones to be used as bone meal fertilizer.
-You can sometimes still find a very brittle bleached skull up above the high watermark.
-This sprawling atoll is low lying the highest point only 28feet!!
-The huge reef protects the island to a large extent from being flooded by the sea in rough weather.
+For years, many ships passed this way on passage to the western Caribbean.
+They came to grief on the eighteen-mile Horseshoe Reef, which guards the island.
+Cow’s Wreck got its name from the cow skulls and bones washed ashore from ships that wrecked, carrying tons of bones for bone meal fertilizer.
+You can sometimes still find a very brittle, bleached skull above the high watermark.
+This sprawling atoll is low, lying at the highest point, only 28 feet.
+The vast reef protects the island to a large extent from being flooded by the sea in rough weather.